Joining MUM FC

 About Your Fees

-Running Perth’s largest football club is an inordinate undertaking.
+Running one of Perth’s largest football clubs is a huge undertaking.
 While we have a fantastic community spirit, we do not benefit from some community aspects seen in other clubs such as sponsorship and grounds.

 Sponsorship in some clubs amounts to well over $100,000 pa and of course in such circumstances, these vital sponsorship dollars provide access to lower registration fees and better facilities.
 Unlike many other junior sports, participation in football in WA receives no subsidisation of any description from the state or national bodies.

-Murdoch University Melville FC is run by a hard-working voluntary committee who put in many hours each week to keep your club operating well.
-Here are some of the areas that we spend money on in order to keep the club operating smoothly:
+Murdoch University Melville FC is run by a hard-working voluntary committee who put in many hours each week to keep your Club operating well.
+Here are some of the areas that we spend money on in order to keep the Club running smoothly:

 - Goals and nets

 - Footballs (the club purchases about 400 new footballs each season, and yes, we do reuse those from the prior year that are not worn out)

 - Match balls – special better-quality balls to be reserved for matches